Karakin Foundation - Funder Overview

 How to Apply

 The Karakin Foundation does not have a public application process.
-The foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

-All grants are awarded through trustee discretion to organizations that have pre-existing relationships with the foundation or have been identified by the board through their own research and networks.
+All grants are awarded through trustee discretion to organisations that have pre-existing relationships with the foundation or have been identified by the board through their own research and networks.

 Decision Timeline